AkssharRamesh03/Graph-based-Probabilistic-reasoning/README.md

 # 🕵️ Detecting Information Leakage using Graph based probabilistic reasoning

-This is a project that uses a  Graph based probabilistic reasoning model to detect **information leakage** in textual content: Usefull in Large language model powered chatbots which uses cache systems for better performance.
+This is a project that uses a  Graph based probabilistic reasoning model to detect **information leakage** in textual content: Useful in Large language model powered chatbots which uses cache systems for better performance.
 Built with **FastAPI**, the API includes endpoints for both prediction and retraining.
 The model is trained on word-level transitions in documents using a probabilistic approach.

 ---